Just released: How to raise venture capital in 2023

 Early-stage investors are more demanding now, but late-stage companies are even more affected.
 Startups must remember: If VC funds adopt a particularly harsh approach toward late-stage investments, that could trigger a shift to growth startups with smaller deal sizes.

 There is a funder for every solid company — even during the darkest days.
 It’s easy when everyone can access investment, but during more uncertain times, you should consider which kind of company you are and test the waters by talking to VCs with dry powder.
 Insurance venture capital firms, which specialize in funding companies within the insurance sector, can be particularly valuable during these times.
 Here’s a list of some of the top early-stage investors.
+Looking for a name for your startup?
+Try this start up name generator.

 Top 10 Early-Stage Investors for Startups